MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-explore-notebook.md

 ---
 title: Data science tutorial - explore and visualize data with notebooks
-description: In this second module, learn how to read data from a delta table, generate a random dataframe sample, convert a dataframe, and perform exploratory data analysis. ms.reviewer: sgilley ms.author: narsam
+description: In this second part of the tutorial series, learn how to read data from a delta table, generate a random dataframe sample, convert a dataframe, and perform exploratory data analysis. ms.reviewer: sgilley ms.author: narsam
 author: narmeens